-The Sokor Project (the Project), located in Kelantan State in northern Peninsular Malaysia, is currently owned 81% by CNMC Goldmine Holdings Limited (CNMC), through its subsidiary, CMNM Mining Group Sdn.
+The Sokor Project, located in Kelantan State in northern Peninsular Malaysia, is currently owned 81% by CNMC Goldmine Holdings Limited (CNMC), through its subsidiary, CMNM Mining Group Sdn.
 Bhd.
 (CMNM).
-CMNM holds the rights to mine and produce gold, silver and base metals from an area of approximately 10 km2 in the Ulu Sokor area in Kelantan.
+CMNM holds the rights to mine and produce gold, silver and base metals from an area of approximately 10 km in the Ulu Sokor area in Kelantan.
 CNMC has defined four deposits in the southern part of the project area (Manson's Lode, New Discovery, New Found and Ketubong) and a fifth deposit (Rixen), approximately 3 km to the north of Ketubong.
 Base metal and silver mineralisation is also present at Manson's Lode and at Sg Among, to the east of Rixen.

-Optiro Pty Ltd (Optiro) undertook site visits to the Sokor Project during December 2011, June 2015 and January 2018 to review data for the Mineral Resource estimate, and during October 2012, June 2015 and January 2018 to review the mining operations for the Ore Reserve estimate.
-CNMC provided Optiro with the drillhole logging, assay and survey data for the drilling undertaken during 2017 and updated topographical data and production data for mining undertaken during 2017.
+Optiro Pty Ltd (Optiro) undertook site visits to the Sokor Project during December 2011, June 2015 and January 2018 to review data for the Mineral Resource estimate, and during October 2012, June 2015 and January 2018 to review the mining operations for the Ore Reserve estimate and during April 2018 for issuance of Independent Technical Report for a proposed dual primary listing on the Main Board of the HKEx.
+CNMC provided Optiro with the drillhole logging, assay and survey data for the drilling undertaken during 2018 and updated topographical data and production data for mining undertaken during 2018.

 Optiro has been assisting CNMC with collation of the drillhole data, Mineral Resource and Ore Reserve estimates since 2012.
 During 2012, Optiro generated a validated drillhole database, three-dimensional interpretations of the mineralisation and prepared updated Mineral Resource estimates for Manson's Lode, New Discovery, Rixen and Ketubong (Optiro, 2012 and 2013a).
 During 2013, CNMC drilled additional holes at Rixen and in 2014 Optiro updated the Mineral Resource estimates for Manson's Lode, Ketubong and Rixen deposits (Optiro, 2014a).
 Additional drilling was undertaken by CNMC during 2014 and updated estimates were prepared by Optiro for Rixen, Manson's Lode and New Discovery as at 31 December 2014 (Optiro, 2015a and 2015b).
-During 2015, CNMC drilled 69 diamond core holes at Rixen, Manson's Lode, New Discovery and New Found and Optiro has updated the Mineral Resource and Ore Reserves estimates for Rixen, Manson's Lode and New Discovery (Optiro, 2016a and 2016b).
-During 2016, CNMC drilled 20 diamond core holes at Rixen, Manson's Lode and New Found and Optiro updated the Mineral Resource and Ore Reserves estimates for Rixen, updated the Mineral Resource estimates at Manson's Lode and estimated the Mineral Resources at New Found (Optiro, 2017).

-During 2017, CNMC drilled 34 diamond core holes at Rixen, Manson's Lode, Ketubong, New Discovery and New Found.
-Assay results were not available for one of the holes drilled at Manson's Lode.
-Optiro updated the Mineral Resource and Ore Reserve estimates at Rixen, New Discovery and Manson's Lode and updated the Mineral Resource estimates at Ketubong and New Found.
+During 2015, CNMC drilled additional holes at Rixen, Manson's Lode, New Discovery and New Found and Optiro has updated the Mineral Resource and Ore Reserves estimates for Rixen, Manson's Lode and New Discovery (Optiro, 2016a and 2016b).
+During 2016, CNMC drilled additional holes at Rixen, Manson's Lode and New Found and Optiro updated the Mineral Resource and Ore Reserves estimates for Rixen, updated the Mineral Resource estimates at Manson's Lode and estimated the Mineral Resources at New Found (Optiro, 2017).
+Additional drilling was undertaken by CNMC during 2014 at Rixen, Manson's Lode, Ketubong, New Discovery and New Found.
+Optiro updated the Mineral Resource and Ore Reserve estimates at Rixen, New Discovery and Manson's Lode and updated the Mineral Resource estimates at Ketubong and New Found (Optiro, 2018).
+During 2018, CNMC drilled an additional 24 diamond core holes at Rixen, New Found and to the north of Ketubong.
+Optiro has updated the Mineral Resource models at Rixen, New Discovery and New Found and Ore Reserve estimates at Rixen and New Discovery.